Open topic with navigation

 You should explicitly close channels and sockets used by these APIs and free global memory handles.
 Do not assume that shutting down the program or AppDomain will do this.

-These are not available for Mono development or when a project is set to “Enable device licensing” (a setting on the Compile page of Project Designer).
+These are not available for Mono or .NET Core development or when a project is set to “Enable device licensing” (a setting on the Compile page of Project Designer).

 To use the Repository subroutine library (the DD_ routines), you must add a reference to Synergex.SynergyDE.ddlib.dll.

 Initialization files and some environment variables can be used for .NET development, and in some cases they can be used for runtime settings.
-See Using environment variables with Synergy .NET for more information, and see Environment variables for a list of unsupported environment variables.
+See Environment variables and Visual Studio development for more information, and see Environment variables for a list of unsupported environment variables.